 Plus many more.
 I believe in spending money on things that add value to your life, attempting things yourself rather than paying someone, living frugally, cheap travel, and financial independence over conspicuous consumption.

 Join me as I share my personal experiences as well as new things I’ve learned so that we all can make smarter money decisions for a better life.

 Note that I am not a financial advisor.
+The content published on this blog is my own personal opinion.
 Please do your own due diligence before making any financial decisions.